instillai/TensorFlow-Course/README.rst

 TensorFlow was developed by the Google Brain team for internal Google use.
 It was released under the Apache 2.0 open source license on November 9, 2015.

-The current stable release as of September 27, 2018 is 1.11.0

 ============
 Motivation